johnoh26/today-i-learned/README.md

 - tldr: long runway and high return is the name of the game
 - the reason reinvestment after payout is not the same is because the reinvested dollars are buying the stock at the same multiple which reduces the return from 20% to 1% (20%/20x multiple)
 - roe may not be as meaningful for tech companies given it doesn't require traditional capital in case of product led growth.
+- avoid buybacks unless expected return is really attractive.
+Dividend is worse because of tax.
+Obvious, if nowhere to deploy capital in the business, the right thing to do is to return it.
+Dividend is better than buybacks if the expected return is not attractive.

 3/30 W - asynchronism
 - can use task/message queues to achieve asynchronism.